APA-Accredited Doctoral Internship in Health Service Psychology

 Completed applications arriving by the deadline are carefully reviewed for degree of fit with our internship program.
 Applicants being given serious consideration are contacted no later than December 15 to schedule an interview.

-This year we anticipate offering all interviews over the phone or WebEx to support the health and safety of our community and our applicants.
+This year we anticipate offering all interviews over the phone or WebEx for social justice issues related to burden of cost on applicants and to support the health and safety of our community and our applicants.
 We are hopeful to offer interviews in either mid-Dec or early January.

 Intern selection is based on a combination of the following factors: